signupsoftware/TEMP-Docs-BC/docs/papers/agreements/SignUp-Definitions_Draft_2024-09-25.md

 **"Superuser"** means any person appointed by the Customer and trained to handle initial problem resolution and report Tickets in relation to the Support Services, as further set out in the Support Terms.

 **"Support Services"** means the support services, other than maintenance as described in the General Terms and Conditions, provided to the Customer as set out in the applicable Product Terms.

-**"Support Terms"** means the terms and conditions applicable with respect to the Support Services provided by SignUp, as made available on SignUp's website from time to time.

 **"Taxes"** means any taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, GST, use or withholding taxes, assessable by any jurisdiction whatsoever.